jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 When it comes to the starters, there is a lot to like.
 Castillo and Kirby’s 32% strikeout rate.
 Kirby’s miniscule walk rate of 3.4% and the fact that Woo gives up an extra-base hit no more than 1.43% of the time. <br>

 Regarding the relievers, it’s a bit of a mixed bag.
 Bauman’s home run and walk Rate are higher than his strikeout rate.
 Saucedo’s walk Rate is 66.67%.
 There are too many walks full stop.
-On the bright side, Thornton is getting and out 65% of the time with his 4-Seamer.
+On the bright side, Thornton is getting an out 65% of the time with his 4-Seamer.<>

 Who has the best 4-Seamer based on results?
-For limiting extra-base hits, I have to go with Woo.
-Munoz is head-and-shoulders above the rest among relievers with his 29.73% strikeout rate and decent walk rate of 8.11%
+For limiting extra-base hits, this goes to Woo.
+Munoz is head-and-shoulders above the rest among relievers with his 29.73% strikeout rate and decent walk rate of 8.11%<br>

+### Final Verdict
+The Mariners have some elite 4-Seam slingers, that much cannot be denied.
+Munoz has maybe the most unhittable 4-Seamer when located properly.
+Logan Gilbert gets a double play out of his almost as often as he gives up a home run and he really moves it around very well.
+Castillo, if he could just cut down on his walks, would be a strong candidate for best 4-Seamer.<br>
+Based on his ridiculously low extra-base hits allowed, I wanted to go with Woo, but the fact that he has been hurt so much this year has really limited his innings.<br>
+So, who has the best 4-Seam Fastball overall?
+For having stellar command, plus velocity, slightly above average spin and exceptional results to boot, let’s crown George Kirby as  having the best 4-Seam Fastball on the M’s Staff.<br>

+## Puttin a bow on it
+Definitely fun seeing how well the M’s utilize the 4-Seamer.
+The plan is to do a similar exercise with the Sinker and Slider as well
+Until next time.<br>

+Go M’s!